vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    Let's see how France's maneuvers compare to those of the winner of the race, GBR.

-   Change the filter so we only look at leg 4, and add a filter to only show the parts where teams are making a maneuver.
+   Change the filter so we only look at leg 4, and add a filter to only show the parts where teams are making a maneuver so `MANEUVER` is `Y` (Yes).

    ![pic4](images/filter-manoeuver.png)